 Your First Hire

-Your second hire needs to be someone that can help you build your pipeline.
-You need someone to help you with marketing.
+Your second hire needs to be someone that can help you build your pipeline, and someone to help you with marketing.
 This too can start as a part-time position, but this IS someone (I think) that can be an intern.
 The interns are going to know more about social media than you and me combined, so let’s leverage that knowledge.
-You will need someone that can help with customer communication, social media, website content, PR opportunities, and any other marketing programs you want to initiate.
-It is important to hire this as your second hire, because you need to max out the pipeline, so you can get to the next level.
+You will need someone that can help with customer communication, social media and website content, PR opportunities, and any other marketing programs you want to initiate.
+I cannot stress how important this person is to building a business.

 Your Third Hire

 Now it is time to go find that intern designer or junior designer.
-Now that we have the right people on the team to handle the volume, you will need someone that can help you in the field to help you carry out your vision and work with clients.
+Now that you have the right people on the team to handle the volume, you’ll need someone that can help you in the field to carry out your vision and work with clients.
 What do you look for?
-That is a hard question.
-It will depend on you and the direction you want your firm to go, but here are some things to consider:
+That’s a hard question.
+It will depend on you and the direction to take your firm, but here are some things to consider:

 - Will they do more design work or more project management?

-- Do you want them to primarily work directly with customers or with you?
+- Do you want them to work directly with customers or with you?

 - Will they work directly with you daily or be more autonomous?